IsidaVR/IsidaAviationResources/Shaders/CanopyGlass/README.md

 # Canopy Glass Shader
 A simple glass shader made with Amplify.

-Proerly highlights the glass scratches by the sun direction.
+Properly highlights the glass scratches by the sun direction.

 In VRC i recommend to use lite version.
 For TwoSide verion: Paint the outer glass mesh with black vertex colors, and inner with white.